jundalisay/superb/content/en/research/machiavelli/prince/chapter-17.md

-+++
+---
+title: "Is It Better To Be Loved Than Feared?"
+heading: "Chapter 17"
+author: "Niccolo Machiavelli"
-title= "Is It Better To Be Loved Than Feared?" date= 2021-09-23 author= "Niccolo Machiavelli" description= "Every prince should want to be considered kind and not cruel.
-Nevertheless, he should take care not to misuse this kindness" image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-13" linkbtext= "Chapter 13" linkf= "/research/machiavelli/prince/chapter-18" linkftext= "Chapter 18" icon = "/icons/mach.jpg"
+description: "Every prince should want to be considered kind and not cruel.
+Nevertheless, he should take care not to misuse this kindness"
-+++
+date: 2021-09-06
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 Every prince should want to be considered kind and not cruel.
 Nevertheless, he should take care not to misuse this kindness.